Wednesday, December 31, 2008

 Red Rock is a wonderful place to take a hike on a bright clear winter's day.

 Wednesday, December 24, 2008

 It's a song set in the '80s, during the period when young Irish men and women immigrated to New York City to find their fortunes.
-I mean the 1980s - the Irish recession of 1980 - 1985 spurred a new wave of immigrants.
+I mean the 1980s - the Irish recession of 1980 - 1985 spurred a new wave of immigrants to the United States.
 These migrants were educated professionals - accountants, medical technicians, doctors and engineers, unable to find work in the bad economy at home.

 The song is a duet between two lovers who've been defeated by life's hardships, yet remember the exhilaration of being young and in love in New York at Christmas time.